DIAGNijmegen/rse-gcapi/README.rst

 --------

 This client library is a handy way to interact with the REST API for grand-challenge.org from python, and provides some convenience methods.
-Documentation and examples can be found on Grand Challenge.
+Documentation and examples can be found on `Grand Challenge`_.

 .. _Grand Challenge: https://grand-challenge.org/documentation/grand-challenge-api/